phANTom2303/Codeforces-Lite/README.md

 #### To use the run code feature, you'll need to set up an API key.
 Follow these steps:

-### NOTE: If you have already signed in to Judge0 and want to access the API key, go to the link below and click on "Get a Submission" in the left side panel, after that you will be redirected to the page, where you can access the API key as shown in Point 5 below.
+#### NOTE: If you have already subscribed to Judge0 and want to access the API key, go to the link below and click on `Get a Submission` in the left-side panel.
+You will then be redirected to a page where you can access the API key, as shown in Point 5 below.
+Please note that both Judge0 and Judge0 CE are required.

 1. Visit [Judge0 on RapidAPI](https://rapidapi.com/dishis-technologies-judge0/api/judge029) and [Judge0 CE on RapidAPI](https://rapidapi.com/judge0-official/api/judge0-ce)